photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 ### Configure storage on external NAS / server
 If you wish to store the data on an external server, there are multiple approaches, but the simplest might be to directly mount a NFS share with docker.

-You can mount any number of NFS shares as directories.
+You can mount any number of NFS shares as folders.
 For example, if you want to store the originals in a share, just specify the following in your `docker-compose.yml`:

 ```yaml
 volumes: